 Company Overview: Long History of Operations

-Lexington Law is a privately held credit repair company headquartered in North Salt Lake, Utah.
+Lexington Law is a privately held credit repair company headquartered in West Valley City, Utah.
 Founded in 1993, the company’s length of business operations is longer than many of the other credit repair companies we've reviewed.
-Lexington Law offers its credit repair services throughout most of the United States, except for North Carolina.
+Lexington Law offers its credit repair services throughout most of the United States, except for North Carolina and Oregon.
 The company makes it easy for people to take advantage of its free consultation through an online application.
 Plus, its existing customers are able to view their progress or access the answers to frequently asked questions via a dedicated online portal.

 Available Services: Highest-Cost Plan Includes Good Credit Monitoring

 Lexington Law offers three levels of credit repair services, with its monthly costs ranging from $89.85 to $129.95.
 These overall costs are about average for the industry.
 While the company’s basic plan (Concord Standard) only comes with credit bureau challenges and creditor interventions, Lexington Law’s most expensive plan includes a full suite of credit repair, credit monitoring, and financial management services.

 Some other credit repair companies only offer a single plan and don’t provide add-on services like credit monitoring and financial management tools.
 The flexibility to add these types of services if you want them is a nice option.
 If you don’t need these services, you’ll get a better value from credit repair companies with lower-level plans available.

-Lexington Law’s basic credit repair package is called the Concord Standard plan and costs $89.85 per month with a one-time $89.85 first work fee.
+Lexington Law’s basic credit repair package is called the Concord Standard plan and costs $89.85 per month.
 This plan only includes credit bureau challenges and creditor interventions.
 If you want additional services, like cease and desist letters, credit monitoring, or personal finance tools, you’ll need to upgrade to a more expensive package.
 We don’t recommend this plan, as you can get more credit repair services for less money from some of the competition, such as Ovation Credit Services by LendingTree.